-This is slightly larger than the bolt itself and relieves and pressure or tension in the boards.
-The predominant forces in the system will be the tensile compression from the bolts and the bearing weight of the deck.
+This is slightly larger than the bolt itself and relieves pressure and or tension in the boards.
+The predominant forces in the system will be the tension forces against the upper bolt.

 The third connection method uses a maximum 1/2" space between the exterior sheathing and the ledger.

 Double layers of metal flashing create a dry air space between the house and the board with plenty of air to circulate further protecting the materials and ensuring maximum longevity.
-Consider this if live in wet climate zone.
+Consider this method especially if you live in wet climate zone.

 Then the deck can be set as much as 7-3/4" below the top of the door sill.

-This is very desirable in areas with snow fall in the winter or wet climates as it provides an additional level of protection from water entering the home.
+This is very desirable in areas with snow or wet climates, as it provides an additional level of protection from water entering the home.

 Either expansion bolts or epoxy can be used in this scenario.